Pulmonary Hypertension and Thromboembolic disease

 These images are of a patient with severe CTEPH.

-1. Dilation of RA and RV with muscular hypertrophy of RV (white arrow).
+- Dilatation of RA and RV with muscular hypertrophy of RV (white arrow).

-4. Perfusion defects on ventilation perfusion scan.
+- Wedge shaped perfusion defects on a perfusion scan.

 Differentiation Acute vs Chronic Emboli